SB 388-Relating to Beverage Law

 - The financial transaction cannot involve, either all or in part, the direct sale or distribution of beer or malt beverages between the manufacturer and the licensed vendor.

-SB 388 will now go to the Senate floor to be heard.
+SB 388 will now go to the Senate Committee on Rules to be heard.